 The American Lutheran Church of Tomah was organized shortly after, and the first sanctuary was a rented facility on the corner of McLean and Council Avenues.
 The first church service was held on October 12, 1945 with Pr.
 Solburg presiding.
 Guest pastors from other congregations served the community until Pr.
 Norman A. Nelson was called to serve and was installed on May 26, 1946.

-The congregation was officially organized on July 11, 1946 as American Lutheran Church, and at the time of the church’s first anniverary on October 13, 1946 it had grown to thirty families totalling ninty-eight members.
+The congregation was officially organized on July 11, 1946 as American Lutheran Church, and at the time of the church’s first anniversary on October 13, 1946 it had grown to thirty families totaling ninety-eight members.

 Groundbreaking for the new church was held on June 6, 1948 at the corner of Superior and Nott which was dedicated on November 28, 1948.
 The first worship service was held on December 23 of that year.